jonas089/aespy/README.md

 # CLI EXAMPLE

-⚠️ No safety guarantees, no `true randomness`, python code, proceed with `caution`!
+⚠️ No safety guarantees, not production ready, python code, proceed with `caution`!

 Assume a message exchange between two parties "Alice" and "Bob".